-When it comes to the specific question reprinted above, the VA is likely to reject an expired appraisal.
+Even less common, if the appraisal expires and the new appraisal comes in lower than the original, the VA is likely to reject the expired appraisal.
 VA appraisals are designed, like all appraisals, to give fair market value for a property based on the home, comparable homes in the market and the state of the housing market at the time of the appraisal.

-When an appraisal expires, it is entirely possible that housing market conditions may have changed or fluctuated since the time of the original appraisal of the home - one reason why a new appraisal would be required once the old one expires.
+When an appraisal expires, housing market conditions may have changed or fluctuated since the time of the original appraisal of the home - one reason why a new appraisal would be required once the old one expires.